#440: Talking to Notebooks with Jupyter AI Transcript

 16:49 Thank you to the team at Posit for supporting Talk Python.

-16:55 Now one thing, kinda, you said this, but I want to emphasize it a little bit in that this will run anywhere IPython kernel runs, which is JupyterLab notebook, but also Google Colab, VS Code, other places as well.
+16:54 Now, one thing, you said this, but I want to emphasize it a little bit in that this will run anywhere IPython kernel runs, which is JupyterLab notebook, but also Google Colab, VS Code, other places as well, right?

-17:09 So pretty much it comes to you wherever your Jupyter type of stuff is.
+17:09 So pretty much it comes to you wherever your Jupyter type of stuff is, right?

-17:14 And the same goes for your lab extension.
+17:13 Yeah, and the same goes for your lab extensions.

 17:15 So the great thing about lab extensions is that they work anywhere where the product is just sort of built on top of JupyterLab, right?

-17:23 So Google Colab is essentially what Google has is a, well, I can't, I obviously can't attest to what they're actually doing, but most likely it's like a set of extensions or CSS themes that are built on top of JupyterLab, but like the underlying code is still, is still JupyterLab.
+17:23 So Google Colab is essentially what Google has is a, well, I can't obvious, I obviously can't attest to what they're actually doing.

 17:49 Yeah, it sure is.

-17:52 JupyterLab itself is basically a preselected, pre-configured set of extensions, right?
+17:51 Yeah, JupyterLab itself is basically a pre-selected, pre-configured set of extensions, right?

 17:57 That's pretty cool.

-18:00 Giving preference to, or my showing just what I play with mostly, which is ChatGPT.
+17:58 Giving preference to or showing just what I play with mostly, which is ChatGPT.

 18:04 There's actually a lot of language models that you can work with, right?

-18:24 Like users have to be sure that this isn't just some product that exists to force them and force or pigeonhole them into using a certain model provider like OpenAI or Anthropic.
+18:24 Users have to be sure that this isn't just some product that exists to force them and force or pigeonhole them into using a certain model provider like OpenAI or Anthropic.

 18:38 We simply try to support everything as best as we can.